 A discrete event where sediment inundates this biotope to 5 cm will have very different effects on the characterizing species and the associated community depending on the state of the tide.
-High tide will mean that both of the characterizing species will be vertical in the water column, meaning only a small proportion of the stipe and holdfast will be smothered, leaving the fronds sediment free, and able to continue photosynthesis.
+High tide will mean that both of the characterizing species will be vertical in the water column, meaning only a small proportion of the stipe and holdfast will be smothered, leaving the fronds sediment free, and able to continue photosynthesising.
 In contrast, if the tide is out then fronds of the characterizing fucoid canopy will be flat on the substratum and will be smothered by the sediment deposit.
-The high level of water flow caused by tidal movements within this biotope will mean that the sediment will be removed from the shore quickly.
+The level of water flow caused by tidal movements and wave exposure within this biotope will mean that the sediment won't be removed from the shore quickly.
 Smothering will prevent photosynthesis resulting in reduced growth and eventually death.

 However, germlings are likely to be smothered and killed in both scenarios and are inherently most susceptible to this pressure.
 Indeed early life stages are smaller in size than adults and are thus most vulnerable to this pressure as even a small load of added sediment will lead to the complete burial.
-Sediment deposition can reduce macroalgal recruitment by (1) reducing the amount of substratum available for attachment of propagules; (2) scour, removing attached juveniles and (3) burial, altering the light and/or the chemical microenvironment (Devinny & Volse, 1978, Eriksson & Johansson, 2003).
+Sediment deposition can reduce macroalgal recruitment by (1) reducing the amount of substratum available for attachment of propagules; (2) scour, removing attached juveniles and (3) burial, altering the light and/or the chemical micro-environment (Devinny & Volse, 1978, Eriksson & Johansson, 2003).

-Ascophyllum nodosum is intolerant of sediment movement as shown by the shore comparisons undertaken by Daly & Mathieson (1977).
-Daly & Mathieson (1977) compared two rocky shores which were similar except for the level of sediment movement experienced on the shore.
+Ascophyllum nodosum is intolerant of sediment movement.
+Daly & Mathieson (1977) compared two rocky shores that were similar except for the level of sediment movement experienced on the shore.
 The shore with more sediment movement was devoid of Ascophyllum nodosum.

-Smothering will cause direct mortalities in the associated community, notably of the filter feeding sessile organisms unable to clear their feeding appendages or relocate.
+Smothering will cause direct mortalities in the associated community, notably of the filter-feeding sessile organisms unable to clear their feeding appendages or relocate.
 Airoldi & Hawkins (2007) found that Patella vulgata reduces its feeding activity by 35% with just 1 mm of sediment over the substratum (equivalent to 50 mg/cm2).
 At 200 mg/cm2 mortality occurred.
 It is possible that 5 cm of sand may create similar mortality events to other grazing organisms, as not only will they be weighted down by sand but food availability will also be restricted.

 Sensitivity assessment.
 Ascophyllum nodosum adults are sediment intolerant, and germlings of Ascophyllum nodosum are intolerant of even small levels of sediment.
-Many of the smaller species found within the associated community will be totally smothered by 5 cm However, the fast moving tidal currents will allow deposited sediment to be entrained and removed quickly.
-Therefore, resistance and resilience have both been assessed as 'High'.
-Overall the biotope is 'Not Sensitive' at the level of the benchmark.
+Many of the smaller species found within the associated community will be smothered by 5 cm.
+The level of water movement within this biotope is not excessive and consequently deposited sediment will persist over a number of tides before it is all entrained and removed.
+This is likely to cause some damage to the characterizing species and the other associated species.
+Therefore, resistance is assessed as 'Medium'.
+Resilience is probably 'Low' so that sensitivity is assessed as 'Medium' at the level of the benchmark.